James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 ### [RangeDownloader](https://github.com/A-Soul-Database/RangeDownloader) by A-Soul-Database

 A-Soul-Database is a live-streaming replay record database designed for vtubers, organized in some way for easy information retrieval.

+RangeDownloader is acting like a server, though sometimes we are not sure how fast(er) it can really be.

 ## Viral videos